erikpukinskis/bitver.se/readme.md

 Estimating how much you'll need to pay
 -------------------------------------

-I think this could just be a random program that runs on the network and estimates how much jobs should cost:
+A useful program would be one that estimates how much jobs should cost:

-<when>Once you send the bounty to the network</when>, <then>you'll get back a list of quotes</then>:
+You could send an unsigned bounty to it, and it would send you back a list of probabilities:

+    request: {
+        program: '2/estimate',
+        ...
+        reliability: 0.85-0.95,
+        bounty: {
+            program: '21/scots-proverbs',
+            checks: 4,
+            count: 1,
+            ...
+        }
+    }

+The output of that program would be something like this:

-    quotes: [
+    reliabilities: [
-      {signature: '2mv903', root: 128, price: 94, reliability: 0.62, checks: 2},
-      {signature: '39fj903, root: 101, price: 93, reliability: 0.60, checks: 2'},
-      {signature: 'j9d292', root: 113, price: 79, reliability: 0.52, checks: 1}
+        {reliability: 0.9, price: 30, root: 113},
+        {reliability: 0.95, price: 45, root: 90}
     ]

-There's a bunch of pieces of these quotes.
-We'll get into all of them in detail, but to summarize:

-The signature is a unique *identifier* for the quote The root is *where* the bounty will be carried out
-The price is *how much* you'd have to pay
-The reliability is an estimate of how *durably* the network will be able to carry out the bounty And the checks are the number of *double-checks* that are guaranteed to be performed.
+That would allow you to see how much money you'd need for a certain reliability.
+You could also leave out the reliability and provide a price range and find out what kind of reliability you can get for what you want to pay.
+I suspect that will be a common way to monetize "browsing".
+You just volunteer that every 10 seconds you'll pay for whatever you're looking at as long as it's under a certain amount... say, 1 ver.

+***
+***
+***

 Older stuff
 ===========

-* A general principle for Bitver.se is that it provides vastness through infinite divisibility *not* expandability.
+A general principle for Bitver.se is that it provides vastness through infinite divisibility *not* expandability.
 The sensation of space comes from seeing a universe within a universe.

 Benefits